Father Timothy Sas

 Father Tim and his wife Presvytera Gabriela are blessed with four daughters– Andrea, Casiana, Theodora, and Sofia.

 Father Jason Houck

 Father Jason grew up in New Brighton, MN, and attended St. Mary’s Greek Orthodox Church in Minneapolis, MN.
 Fr.
 Jason has Bachelor’s in Finance from the University of Minnesota (Carlson School of Management).
 Upon graduation, he was a financial analyst for the consulting firm Accenture, until deciding to enter Holy Cross Greek Orthodox School of Theology where he graduated with a Masters of Divinity.
 Upon graduation, Fr.
 Jason served the Church as a youth director at St. Nektarios Greek Orthodox Church in Charlotte, NC.

 Fr.
 Jason was ordained to the Diaconate at St. Mary’s in June 2012 and to the Priesthood in August 2012.
 He served as the second priest at Sts.
-Constantine and Helen of Washington D.C. from July 2012 until January 2015 until returning home to St. Mary’s at the end of January 2015.
+Constantine and Helen of Washington D.C. from July 2012 until January 2015 until returning home at the end of January 2015 to serve as priest at St. Mary’s.

 Father Jason and Presbytera Alexandra (who publishes The Children’s Word) have five children – Lydia, Paul, Silas, Philip, and Sarah.